alsaedwy/TelemetryApp/Steps.md

 -----------------------------------------
 ## Infrastructure and Deployment

+6- Create a high level diagram (use draw.io).

+7- Create CodeBuild Project using Terraform

-6- Create an AWS pipeline to build and deploy the application after each push.
+- Create an AWS pipeline to build and deploy the application after each push.
+-- CodeBuild permissions (create policy) for ECR
+-- Make sure it is priviliged mode